ssbc/go-ssb/road-to-partial.md

 # Future _nice to have_'s

 These would be _cool_ but the list above is already large enough as it is.

+## Restore from an existing bendy-butt keypair

+With classic keypairs this is fairly simple.
+If the database is empty, it just requests it's own feed, too.

+The added complexity here is that we have to "index" our own feed and reinstate the subfeed keypairs from the nonces and save them to the local keystore.

+## Handle migrating from an existing keypair

+If `sbot.WithMetaFeedMode(true)` is passed to `sbot.New()` and it finds a keypair that isn't for a metafeed, the bot should create a new metafeed and announce it on the existing one.

 ## add HMAC support to go-metafeed
 This should be done if only to achive feature parity with test networks.